iCliniq Logo

 The grading system proposed by Droller et al. is used for hemorrhagic cystitis.

-• 4- Massive macroscopic hematuria requiring instrumentation for clot evacuation and/ or causing urinary obstruction.
+4 - Massive macroscopic hematuria requiring instrumentation for clot evacuation or causing urinary obstruction.

-People receiving chemotherapy are usually on high doses of commonly used chemotherapy drugs such as cyclophosphamide and ifosfamide can be recommended for saline diuresis and mesna.
-Mesna helps to inline the bladder mucosa and helps in the prevention of irritation and bleeding.
-Mesna can be given orally, intravenously, or subcutaneously.
+People receiving chemotherapy are usually on high doses of commonly used chemotherapy drugs such as cyclophosphamide, and ifosfamide can be recommended for saline diuresis and mesna.
+Mesna helps to inline the bladder mucosa and prevents irritation and bleeding.
+It can be given orally, intravenously, or subcutaneously.
 Mesna can have side effects such as diarrhea, pain, and headaches.

 What Is the Treatment for Hemorrhagic Cystitis?

-• Sodium pentosan polysulfides can help in reducing inflammation.
+• Pentosan polysulfate sodium can help in reducing inflammation.

 • Cystoscopy can be used to evaluate the bladder for bleeding and malignancies.